nabekhan/anki-template/apps/docs/src/en/guide/packager.md

 # Packager

-Packager is a command-line tool for packaging built Anki decks into `.apkg` files.
+Packager is a command-line tool for packaging source code of Anki template into `.apkg` files.

 ## Installation and Usage